-As we already mentioned, this result was previously known as a consequence of BIK-stratification for $\mathrm{Rep}(G,R)$, as proven in \cite{BBIKP}.
-Our goal here is to provide a different proof of stratification in this case.
-For this, we still need to know some topological information about $\mathrm{Spc}(\mathbf{D}^b(\mathrm{mod}(G,R)))$.
-Thus, we explain how to use our results together with \cite{BCHS23} to deduce the previous statement, bypassing BIK-stratification.
-The argument is the same as that in \cite[Example 1.6]{BCHS23} for finite groups.
-Furthermore, Remark 1.7 in the same paper states the result in full generality, though it relies on \cite[Theorem B]{BBIKP}.
-The latter is already a consequence of Corollary \ref{building for rep}.
-For convenience, we include the complete argument here.
+As mentioned above, this result was previously obtained as a consequence of BIK-stratification for $\mathrm{Rep}(G;R)$, as proved in \cite{BBIKP}.
+Our aim here is to provide an alternative proof of stratification in this setting.
+To this end, we still require some topological information about $\mathrm{Spc}(\mathbf{D}^b(\mathrm{mod}(G;R)))$.
+We therefore explain how to combine our results with those of \cite{BCHS23} to recover the statement, thereby avoiding the use of BIK-stratification.

+The argument follows the same lines as \cite[Example 1.6]{BCHS23} in the case of finite groups.
+Moreover, Remark 1.7 of that paper states the result in full generality, although it relies on \cite[Theorem B]{BBIKP}.
+The latter, however, is already a consequence of Theorem \ref{building for rep}.
+For the reader’s convenience, we include the complete argument here.